MathiasMagnus/OpenCL-KernelLoad/ExeRelative/README.md

-# Locate kernel file relative to current working directory
+# Locate kernel file relative to executable path

-One way to locate and load kernel files at runtime is searching relative to the current working directory.
+One way to locate and load kernel files at runtime is searching relative to the path of the executable.
 Doing so requires one to copy kernel files to the build and install trees alike.
 (That is if one does not wish the executable to rely on the source tree, which is not recommended.)
 When building with CMake specifically, one can instruct the build system to copy this file both for development builds and installs.

 We'll be using these functions, as per the docs.